top of page

 12. Libraries are perfect for a rainy day and free fun, and most run free workshops.
 Make sure your kids have library cards, you know the library open times and sign up for their reading challenge.

-15. Check out local groups for fun family days or events are on locally over the summer, also check out local parks and museums for free events.
+15. Check out local groups for fun family days or events that are on locally over the summer, also check out local parks and museums for free events.

 19. Rotate some of the toys, Kids forget what they have so swapping them around gives their toy box a new lease of life and lots more hours of play.
 If you haven’t already separated toys into boxes, I can recommend the Ikea Kallax system and the boxes, to separate toys into groups for ease to rotate toys.
 A toy carousel system helps when thinking about what toys the kids haven’t played with for a while and so you can bring those out.

-22. With the kids off over summer, the house is going to need extra time spent on it, so make sure the house is clean, the fridge is stocked (with wine) & the laundry basket is empty.
+22. With the kids off over the summer, the house is going to need extra time spent on it, so make sure the house is clean, the fridge is stocked (with wine) & the laundry basket is empty.

 26. Emergency fun day box, that includes things like a couple of new DVDs, games, books, sticker packs and activity books, picking whatever is on offer so I don’t spend too much.
-This has saved me so many times, especially when the weather is rubbish, and lets honest here, it rains a lot in Wales!
+This has saved me so many times, especially when the weather is rubbish, and let's be honest here, it rains a lot in Wales!
 Pick something out of the box does help to cheer everyone up.

-27: Plan a few special days… this can be a train ride to the seaside, a trip to the city, a day at the splash park, or maybe a weekend trip at grandmas.
+27: Plan a few special days… this can be a train ride to the seaside, a trip to the city, a day at the splash park, or maybe a weekend trip at grandma's.
 The secret to not going stir crazy in the school summer holidays is to have a mix of experiences, free time and play dates all prepared.

 My biggest take home is to enjoy making memories, this time we can never get back.

-17 views0 comments
+34 views0 comments

 bottom of page